isomerpages/sndgo-corp/_initiatives/business/fintech-sandbox.md

 # Pushing Boundaries with Singapore’s Very Own FinTech Sandbox
 ![Singapore's central business district](/images/initiatives/Fintech-sandbox.jpg)

-**Why is FinTech important?**

--   Advancements in financial technology, also known as “FinTech”, are increasingly challenging the way business is being done
--   To maintain our status as a regional financial hub, the Monetary Authority of Singapore (MAS) has set its sights on creating a Smart Financial Centre where technology is used pervasively in the financial industry to increase efficiency, create economic opportunities, and allow for better management of risks.

-**Fintech initiatives**

-Efforts are being put in place to nurture a FinTech environment that supports innovation in the financial services, and where financial institutions such as banks, can experiment with the application of new technologies in a safe environment.
+Financial technology, or FinTech, is evolving quickly and changing the way business is and will be done.
+As one of the world’s financial hubs, Singapore will have to keep pace with these changes, and the Monetary Authority of Singapore (MAS) has this in mind as it develops a Smart Financial Centre.

+## FinTech Initiatives

+The Smart Financial Centre will offer our financial institutions a space to experiment with new technologies to increase efficiency and better manage risks as they grow and innovate.
+This Centre will provide the facilities and infrastructure to keep us on top of the latest FinTech developments.

+Here are some of the initiatives happening at the Smart Financial Centre:

--   **Looking Glass @ MAS**
+### Looking Glass @ MAS

-The MAS  [opened](https://www.mas.gov.sg/news/media-releases/2016/mas-establishes-fintech-innovation-lab) its FinTech Innovation Lab to serve as a platform for the FinTech community to connect, collaborate, and co-create with one another.
+The [FinTech Innovation Lab](https://www.mas.gov.sg/news/media-releases/2016/mas-establishes-fintech-innovation-lab) serves as a platform for the FinTech community to connect, collaborate, and co-create with one another in an engaging and supportive environment.

 -   **"Regulatory Sandbox"**